ClamSageCaleb/ROPCS/README.md

 ## Commands

 The default command prefix is "!".
 This can be changed in the config.

+## Examples
 ```
-Random Champ:Randomly selects a League of Legends champion.
+Random Champ: Randomly selects a League of Legends champion.
 Usage: !rc

-Random Role: Randomly selects a League of Legends role.
-Usage: !rr

-Random Combo: Randomly selects a League of Legends champion AND Role.
-Usage: !rac
+Vote: Creates a poll for users to vote on.
+Usage: !v This is an exmaple!

+Help: Displays all commands in chat.
+Usage: !help
 ```

 ---